Submitting a list

 The Reserves Department will make every effort to make sure it can place the requested books on Reserve.
-If you have looked in CLIO and/or the Card Catalogue for the book and not found it, does that mean you shouldn't place it on Reserve?
+If you have looked in CLIO for the book and not found it, does that mean you shouldn't place it on Reserve?
 Not necessarily!
 If the book is in another library, such as Barnard, Lehman, or East Asian, the Reserves Department will ask the owning library for the loan of that book.
 (This does not apply to Avery books, because that is a non-circulating collection.)

 If we cannot locate the book in the Columbia University Libraries, we will try to purchase the book.
 If it is not in print, the Acquisitions Department will try to find the book through a host of online secondhand-book dealers.
 If that avenue proves fruitless, we will contact the faculty member and let them know the book will be unavailable for Reserves.

 What if you can't locate the book I need for Reserves?

 If a book is out-of-print and not in the library, faculty are not without options.
 They may submit a personal copy of the book, which will be stamped with the appropriate Reserve markings and put on limited circulation.
 If the portion of the book you want your students to read is small - a chapter or two, or an article - you might consider photocopying the material from a personal copy, or from a copy owned by another library, and submitting it to us for e-reserves.